 Other parents may have heard misinformation that the COVID‑19 vaccine affects fertility.
 There is no evidence to support this myth.
 Experts will continue to monitor the COVID‑19 vaccine to ensure it is safe and effective.

 Should my child get the COVID‑19 vaccine if they have a medical condition?

 Yes, the COVID‑19 vaccine is safe and recommended for children with chronic or underlying medical conditions.

-Children with certain medical conditions – including diabetes, sickle cell disease, cancer, cystic fibrosis, kidney disease and more – may be more likely to get severely ill if they get COVID‑19.
+Children with certain medical conditions – including obesity, diabetes, sickle cell disease, cancer, cystic fibrosis, kidney disease and more – may be more likely to get severely ill if they get COVID‑19.
 Therefore, it's even more important to make sure these children get vaccinated.

 Should my child get vaccinated if they've already had COVID‑19?

 Your child should get the COVID‑19 vaccine even if they already had COVID‑19.
 Studies have shown that the vaccines can trigger a COVID‑19 immune response stronger than the one naturally present in people who had COVID‑19.